tomilho1/FF6NMusED/readme.md

 This table contains the pointers to where each song is stored.
 Pointers are always stored in little endian addressing.
 The order of the pointers determines the song's index.

-* `C53F95`: **Instruments for each song (32 bytes for each song in the game)** - First 32 bytes holds the instruments for song $00, the next 32 bytes holds the instruments for the second songand so on.
+* `C53F95`: **Instruments for each song (32 bytes for each song in the game)** - First 32 bytes holds the instruments for song $00.
+Next 32 bytes holds the instruments for the song $01, and so on.
 More information at: https://www.ff6hacking.com/wiki/doku.php?id=ff3:ff3us:doc:asm:fmt:instrument_sets

 * `C85C7A`: **Song scores (variable size for each song)** - In a vanilla ROM, all the songs are contained here.
 You can, however, insert songs anywhere in the ROM, as long as its pointer at `C53E96` is pointing to the correct address.
 Song data format at: https://www.ff6hacking.com/wiki/doku.php?id=ff3:ff3us:doc:asm:codes:music_codes